Advent-Christmas Sermons: 5 Steps to Preach the Sermons Your Listeners Need

 For example:

-a feeding ministry scuttled by the pandemic finally opened this fall
+a feeding ministry put on hold finally opened this fall

 local school board controversies spilled over into congregational life